Shree0310/netflix-gpt/README.md

 - Done validations
 - Created and Upated the store
 - Update profile API
-- Fetch movies from tmdb api
+- Fetch movies from TMDB api
+- Bugfix: If the user is not logged inredirecct /browse to sign in page and vice-versa
+- Unsubscribe to the onAuthStateChanged callback

 # Features